 Sept 16th 2024.
 This was my third day at Sridhar's farm at Bhogasandra village.
 One of the resident farmers Raju turned up at the farmhouse early morning.
 We had a plan to visit his betelnut farm which happens to be on the other side of the village.
 A walk would've been great but we had to come back soon so we had to go by bike.
 It was a five minute ride to Raju's betelnut farm where we spent about twenty minutes.
 As we looked around and chatted Raju asked if I wanted to see Bhutappana Gudi.
 I was fine and we hopped on the bike.
 We were riding on dirt paths which got rougher as we went deeper towards forest land but Raju didn't let up on riding speed.
 Carrying a load of 160+ kilograms, Raju's Pulsar showed no sign of struggle.
 The ridable path ended at the base of a hillock where we parked.
 The tree was a stone's throw away.

 Here's the tree sheltering the shrine.
 This tree is called Tugali Maraa in Kannada.
 Its Botanical name is Albizia amara , also called Mimosa amara.
-That's my take based on a an hour long research which landed on this page.
+That's my take based on a hour long research which landed on this page.
 Tuggali leaves are small and dark green.
 It bears whitish-yellow powder puffs with long stamens and golden pollen.
 Tuggali Mara is a live pharmacy; its roots, leaves and flowers are used to treat several maladies including poisonous bites.

 Here's the open-air teemple- Bhutappana Gudi.
 Basically it's a collection of naturally polished stones, probably picked up from a stream nearby.
 Bhogasandra people come here by walk carrying offerings and perform simple rituals.